 Team Member (full read/restricted write)

 Full users are your everyday users that are regularly entering data and creating new records.
-Team Members are primarily consuming the data that full users have entered, but have the right to enter some basic data, e.g., activities, notes, time and expense.
+Team Members are primarily consuming data entered by full users.
+However, Team Members have the right to enter light data, e.g., activities, notes, time and expense.

 Mobile apps for iOS, Android and Windows devices are available for free download.
-The mobile apps work in both online and offline mode.
+Both mobile apps and PowerApps are customizable.

 If you’re searching online, look for the Microsoft “badge” on the partner website or branding.
 For example, partners that routinely invest in training and education for their employees, maintain a requisite number of client accounts, and maintain adequate staffing levels commensurate with a high level of service receive a Silver or Gold badge.